siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Law.md

 the essential point is simpler: one rotation recirculates, while two complementary rotations transport.

-The two aspects form a rotating transverse frame whose mutual twist advances the flow.
-Locally the geometry is a double rotation.
-Globally the same motif appears in helical and toroidal closure.
+This is the simplest transport law built from two complementary closed turns.
+In its local ideal form it gives plane-wave transport: the same organized advance repeated from point to point, without yet requiring helical closure.
+One may picture the transverse frame as precessing about the local axis of advance, so that the forward projection remains nonzero while the transverse orientation oscillates.
+Helical and toroidal forms are global closures of the same local geometry.

 Only at this stage, after choosing conventional scale factors and absorbing them into the electromagnetic normalization, are the two aspects named